-Purchase Agreements with Yubei Steering Systems Co., Ltd. (Yubei Steering)
+Purchase Agreements with Xinxiang Addway Automotive Technology Co., Ltd. (Addway)

-Reference is made to the Prospectus and the announcement of the Company dated December 29, 2015 (as supplemented by the announcement dated January 5, 2016) and the announcements of the Company dated September 19, 2016, September 23, 2016 and November 28, 2016 (collectively, the Announcements), in relation to the continuing connected transactions between the Group and Yubei Steering (Yubei Transactions) under the four nomination letters issued by Nexteer Automotive (Suzhou) Co., Ltd. (Nexteer Suzhou) and accepted by Yubei Steering on September 20, 2013 (and which were renewed on September 19, 2016) (Renewed Yubei Nomination Letters).
+References are made to the Prospectus and the announcements of the Company dated December 29, 2015 (as supplemented by the announcement dated January 5, 2016), September 19, 2016, September 23, 2016, and November 28, 2016 (collectively, the Yubei Announcements), in relation to the continuing connected transactions between Yubei Steering Systems (Xinxiang) Co., Ltd. (formerly known as Yubei Steering Systems Co., Ltd.) (Yubei Steering) and the Group (Yubei Transactions) under the four nomination letters issued by Nexteer Automotive (Suzhou) Co., Ltd. (Nexteer Suzhou) and accepted by Yubei Steering on September 20, 2013 (and which were renewed on September 19, 2016) (Renewed Yubei Nomination Letters).
+Reference is made to the announcement of the Company on September 10, 2018 (Addway Announcement), in relation to the continuing connected transactions between Addway and the Group (Addway Transactions) under the one nomination letter issued by Nexteer Suzhou and accepted by Addway on September 10, 2018.
+(Addway Nomination Letter) As disclosed in Addway Announcement, the Company was informed that Yubei Steering had transferred the rights to the business dealings with the Group to Yubei Steering's wholly-owned subsidiary, Addway.
+All future business dealings with Yubei Steering contemplated under the Yubei Transactions will be transacted with Addway.
+Except for disclosed above, all other terms in the Yubei Transactions had remained the same.

-Pursuant to the Renewed Yubei Nomination Letters, the Group had agreed to acquire from Yubei Steering certain manual and hydraulic rack and pinion gears (Spare Parts) for a further term of three years from September 19, 2016 to September 18, 2019.
-Nexteer Suzhou and Yubei Steering would enter into supplemental agreements annually during the further term of three years and Nexteer Suzhou would issue purchase orders from time to time.
-The indicative unit price for each type of Spare Parts to be provided by Yubei Steering is set out in the Renewed Yubei Nomination Letters.
+Pursuant to the Renewed Yubei Nomination Letters, the Group had agreed to acquire from Yubei Steering certain manual and hydraulic rack and pinion gears for a further term of three years from September 19, 2016 to September 18, 2019.
+Pursuant to the Addway Nomination Letter, the Group had agreed to acquire from Addway certain manual rack and pinion gears for a term commencing from the date of the Addway Nomination Letter to September 18, 2019.
+Nexteer Suzhou and Yubei Steering and/or Addway would enter into supplemental agreements during such terms and Nexteer Suzhou would issue purchase orders from time to time.
+The indicative unit price for each type of manual and hydraulic rack and pinion gears to be provided by Yubei Steering or Addway had been set out in the Renewed Yubei Nomination Letters and the Addway Nomination Letter (Combined Nomination Letters).
 Such unit price had been determined based on arms' length negotiations between the parties and with reference to the price offered by independent similar suppliers.
-During the term of the Renewed Yubei Nomination Letters, quotations will be obtained from independent similar supplier(s) for manual gears of similar quantities and the Company's internal sourcing council will be responsible for assessing and choosing the supplier offering the most competitive terms and conditions.
+During the term of the Combined Nomination Letters, quotations will be obtained from independent similar supplier(s) for manual gears of similar quantities and the Company's internal sourcing council will be responsible for assessing and choosing the supplier offering the most competitive terms and conditions.

-For the year ended December 31, 2017, the Group had complied with the foregoing pricing policies and guidelines.
+For the year ended December 31, 2018, the Group had complied with the foregoing pricing policies and guidelines.